 The default land surface model-Land Ecosystem Atmosphere Feedback (LEAF-2) model (Walko et al., 2000) was used to account for the exchange of heat and moisture between the soil, vegetation, canopy, surface water, and atmosphere.
 LEAF-2 explicitly represents canopy processes following Deardorff (1978).
 It also represents the details of turbulent exchange and radiative transfer, as well as physical evaporation, transpiration, precipitation, and fluxes of heat and moisture between the soil or snow and the atmosphere (Lee, 1992; Walko et al., 2000).
 LEAF2 vegetation types comprise a combination of Biosphere Atmosphere Transfer Scheme (BATS) and land data assimilation system (LDAS) classes (Dickinson, 1984).
-The land-use data are based on the USGS global data set.
+The land-use data are based on the USGS global data set at $30 \text{ s} (\sim 1 \text{ km})$ spatial grid increment (Pielke et al., 1997).

 For the innermost domain, the LEAF2 scheme was coupled with an explicit urban model: the Town Energy Budget (Masson, 2000) to study the urban area (only LEAF2 run is considered as control run).
 The TEB is used only for energy balance over the urban land use grids, while LEAF2 is the default.
-The 5 km grid spacing in the third domain was further allowed to have 4 sub-grid land-use categories following a mosaic approach (Avissar and Pielke, 1989; Koster and Suarez, 1996).
-For the urban sub-grid land use, the TEB was used for solving the energy budget, and for other land uses, the default LEAF2 representations were employed.
+The 5 km grid spacing in the third domain was further allowed to have 4 subgrid land-use categories following a mosaic approach (Avissar and Pielke, 1989; Koster and Suarez, 1996).
+For the urban subgrid land use, the TEB was used for solving the energy budget, and for other land uses, the default LEAF2 representations were employed.
 The total (grid-averaged) fluxes and scalar output for the grids with urban land use thus consisted of a sum of the TEB and LEAF2.

 For the TEB, information on the buildings, roads and average geometry of the urban area are needed.
 We constructed the TEB parameters for Mumbai city based on our knowledge of local geography and discussions with local experts; the final land-use morphology domain was also guided by several high resolution (street scale) maps including Google Earth maps (maps.google.com).
-Typically for downtown areas, the average building height was 8 m, with varying building and canyon ratios reasonable for the average buildings in Mumbai.
-The roughness length was approximated as 0.8 m; a value considered typical for urban/suburban areas.
+Typically for downtown areas, the grid average building height was specified as 8 m, with varying building and canyon ratios.
+The roughness length was approximated as 0.8 m (or 10% of the building height).
 Table 2 summarizes important TEB parameters.
-We stress that the table created was principally for driving the model and had a high degree of approximation (due to lack of publicly available morphology data).
+These data were based on our knowledge of the model domain and studies reported in Oke (1988), Johnson et al. (1991), Masson (2000) and Rozoff et al. (2003).
+We stress that the table created was principally for driving the model and had a high degree of approximation.
+We also highlight the need for publicly available urban morphology data for urban models.